moq-wg/moq-transport/draft-ietf-moq-transport.md

          stream.
 If the group is dropped there will only one message with this status for the group.

+Any other value SHOULD be treated as a protcol error.

 ### Object Message Formats